NoOrientationProgramming/ProcessingCore/README.md

 A: No. There is no such thing as an operating system.
 Every piece of software should be structured this way.

 Q: Aren't these micro services?
 A: Not exactly.
 These processes reside in the application itself.
-They are more similar to Go-/co-routines, tasklets or async-wait structures.
+They are more similar to Go-/co-routines, tasklets or async-await structures.

 Q: Isn't it ineffective to poll for the result of a child process instead of using callbacks and event driven design?
 A: No. Because: TODO